dthaler/draft-iab-iotsi-workshop/draft-iab-iotsi-workshop-02.md

 the formal description of the data model.
 Another example of a data modelling language that can be used for code generation is YANG.
 A popular tool to help with code generation of YANG modules is pyang {{PYANG}}.
+An example of a tool that can do code generation for different ecosystems is OpenDOF {{OpenDOF}}.
+Use cases discussed for code generation included easing development of server-side device functionality, clients, and compliance tests.

 * Debugging Support